Tasktix/Tasktix/docs/database.md

 ## Database Interaction During Tests

 End-to-end tests require a running web server, which relies on also having a database server running.
-To avoid flaky tests, the testings need to control the database's state at the start of each test.
+To avoid flaky tests, the tests need to control the database's state at the start of each test.
 In the [default testing infrastructure](/compose.test.yaml), this access is provided by the `test` container.
 Tests will run: